ga-dc/installfest/installfest_linux.md

 $ echo "EDITOR=atom" >> ~/.bash_profile
 ```

-## Github (The Social Network of Code)
+## Github

-Update your Github profile with your full name and profile picture.
+Update your [Github](https://github.com/) profile with your full name and profile picture.
 This is so we know who you are!

 ## Authorize WDI to use your github info